ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 Information barrier policies are not in effect until they are set to active status and then applied.

-1. Run the `Get-InformationBarrierPolicy` cmdlet to see a list of policies that have been defined.
-Note the status of each policy.
+1. Use the `Get-InformationBarrierPolicy -Organization $org` cmdlet to see a list of policies that have been defined.
+Note the status and identity (GUID) of each policy.

-2. To set a policy to active status, use the `Set-InformationBarrierPolicy` cmdlet with the State parameter set to Active, such as shown in the following example:
+2. To set a policy to active status, use the `Set-InformationBarrierPolicy` cmdlet with an Identity parameter, and the State parameter set to Active.
+Here's an example:

-    `$identity  = | Set-InformationBarrierPolicy -Name "ResearchIBPolicy" | select Identity
-    Set-InformationBarrierPolicy -Identity $identity -State Active`
+    `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -State Active`

-    In this example, we are setting an information barrier policy called `ResearchIBPolicy` to active status.
+    In this example, we are setting an information barrier policy that has the GUID *43c37853-ea10-4b90-a23d-ab8c93772471* to active status.

-    Repeat this step as appropriate for each new policy.
+    Repeat this step as appropriate for each policy.

 3. When you have finished setting your information barrier policies to active status, run the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.